csamuelsson/ConvergenceModesProofs/README.md

 <code>python3 QuestionGenerator.py --hints</code>

 that outputs
-<code>Show that if a sequence of random variables converges in probability, then the sequence converges in distribution
+<code>Show that if a sequence of random variables converges in probability, then the sequence converges in distribution</code>

-CLUES:
+<code> CLUES:
 1 : Use the definition for the CDF for x + epsilon and x - epsilon 2 : Split the probability space to |X_n - X| > and <= epsilon</code>